-Despite a number of false dawns in the past Artificial intelligence (AI) and machine learning are perhaps the most critical innovations for healthcare in the 21st-century.
+Despite several false dawns in the past Artificial intelligence (AI) and machine learning are perhaps the most critical innovations for healthcare in the 21st-century.
 The importance of these two outcomes is defined by the fact that almost every sector in the world is actively seeking to incorporate them.

 What is Artificial Intelligence?